bently0602/golang_template/README.md

 6. __build.sh all__

-   * builds and package in releases folder
+   builds and packages in releases folder. copies over in each release folder: static folder, config.json (or whatever CONFIG_NAME is), and README.md.

-   amd64:
+   *amd64:*

     * os x
     * windows